 Workflow Manager

 Workflow Manager Disaster Recovery – Preparations

 Introduction This is the first “real” posts in the Workflow Manager Disaster Recovery series.
 In this post I will show you what you need to do to prepare for Disaster Recovery (DR) situations when working with Workflow Manager and Service Bus.
 The obvious Let’s start with the obvious pieces.
 You should run your Workflow Manager farm on three (3) servers (for more on this discussion see the SPC356 session).
 Running on three servers are important not just for high-availability it might save you from going into DR mode.
+DR should be considered as the last resort.
+You should also consider one or more SQL Server high-availability options, more on this later.

+Workflow Manager